 You must also record details (date and location) of sightings as evidence of the continued presence of grey squirrels within the funded area.

-You must submit your evidence to your local Forestry Commission Scotland office between 1 December and 31 January.
+You must submit your evidence to your local Scottish Forestry office between 1 December and 31 January.
 If we do not receive your evidence within this period we will not be able to pay your claim.
 Inspections will be made against the contract map and your monitoring forms.

 Please be aware that this data will be shared with the Saving Scotland’s Red Squirrels project, to allow detailed analysis of collective control effort and the benefits to red squirrels.

 - Management Plan

 - General mapping guidance for the Forestry Grant Scheme